tdwg/constitution/constitution.md

 TDWG may affiliate to or cooperate with other associations or organisations with similar or complementary aims.

-TDWG may obtain legal status under the laws of the countries in which it decides to operate.
+TDWG is incorporated and operates in the State of California of the United States of America.
+TDWG may obtain legal status under the laws of other countries in which it decides to operate.

 ## Article 3.
 Membership